Mr. Local: Production

 Filming began in May 2018, marking Sivakarthikeyan's 13th film as lead actor.
 Portions of the film were shot in Chennai.
-The first look poster of the film was unveiled by actor Sivakarthikeyan himself through his Twitter account on 2 February 2019.
+The film's first look poster was unveiled by actor Sivakarthikeyan himself through his Twitter account on 2 February 2019.
+Nayanthara was selected as the heroine, collaborating with Sivakarthikeyan for the second time after Velaikkaran.
 The filmmakers confirmed that the film is not a remake of the 2017 Telugu hit film Nenu Local.
 The film was shot extensively in Baku, Azerbaijan.
+Filming entered its final stage in February 2019, but ultimately wrapped that May.

-Music
+Soundtrack

-The score and soundtrack were composed by Hiphop Tamizha.
-The lyrics were written by Hiphop Tamizha, Mirchi Vijay, K. R. Dharan, Rokesh, Paul B. Sailus and SanGan.
-Anirudh Ravichander, Benny Dayal, Sid Sriram and Sivakarthikeyan, sung one song each for the film.
-All songs were released as singles.
+The soundtrack was composed by Hiphop Tamizha.
+All the songs were released as singles.

 Release and reception

 Mr. Local was released on 17 May 2019 and received negative reviews from critics.
-Aditya Shrikrishna of Silverscreen called it Rajesh's "worst film" and criticised its lack of originality.
-The Times of India gave the film 2 out of 5 stars, saying "Sivakarthikeyan and Nayantara look good on screen, and that's the only positive factor in the film, which otherwise is full of ineffective one-liners, illogical scenes and exhausting dialogues and songs".
-Behindwoods gave it 2.0 out of 5, stating that "Mr. Local misses out on entertainment".
+Aditya Shrikrishna of Silverscreen India called it Rajesh's "worst film" and criticised its lack of originality.
+The Times of India critic Thinkal Menon gave the film 2 out of 5 stars, saying "Sivakarthikeyan and Nayantara look good on screen, and that's the only positive factor in the film, which otherwise is full of ineffective one-liners, illogical scenes and exhausting dialogues and songs".
+Vishal Menon of Film Companion wrote, "A lot of effort seems to have gone in to make Mr.Local, directed by M. Rajesh, seem current and modern [...]
+Yet why is the film's core ideas stuck in stone-age?".
+Srinivasa Ramanujam of The Hindu wrote, "Sivakarthikeyan’s presence just about manages to hold Mr Local together [...] the songs are all just fillers and contribute little to carry the story forward, which was anyway wafer-thin in the first place".